 10. Kamloops is affected by relations with Asia.

 This question administered a mixed response.
 20 percent of participants disagreed or strongly disagreed that “Kamloops is affected by relations with Asia”.
 A surprising 35 percent answered neutrally.
 This neutral response could be a further representation of lack of understanding given the much less significant (8 percent) of respondents who answered neutrally to question eleven.
 The remaining 45 percent of our cohort said that they either agreed or strongly agreed with the statement.
+These findings, in culmination with findings in question eleven seem to suggest a major perceptual gap in understanding.